Customize Consent Preferences

 Lavin Exclusive Speaker

 How do we increase our creativity, happiness, and ability to pay attention?
 We never seem to have enough time to do it all, but CASSIE HOLMES says that time isn’t only a challenge—it’s the solution.
-Cassie—Behavioral Decision Making professor at UCLA and one of the Best 40 Business Professors Under 40—is the bestselling author of Happier Hour, a practical guide to taking control of time and finding fulfillment.
+Cassie—UCLA professor and one of the Best 40 Business Professors Under 40—is the bestselling author of Happier Hour, a practical guide to taking control of time and finding fulfillment.
 It’s a Wall Street Journal bestseller that Amazon named one of their 20 top Business and Leadership books of the year.
 Publishers Weekly gave it a starred review, saying, “As thorough as it is practical, this one’s well worth readers’ time.”
-Cassie will show you why too much free time is as bad as too little, how we can get time-rich instead of time-poor, and actionable strategies for designing a happier week.
+A leading speaker on the science of happiness, Cassie will show you why too much free time is as bad as too little, how we can get time-rich instead of time-poor, and actionable strategies for designing a happier week.

 “[Happier Hour] has an intellectual heft that puts this a notch above similar volumes, and her presentation remains accessible and remarkably unstuffy throughout.”— Publishers Weekly starred review